CxRes/events-query-test/sections/terminology.md

 ## Observation {#observation}

 {: #observation-defn}
-An event is considered observable, if an entity outside the invoker and object of interest can detect its occurrence.
+An event is considered observable, if an entity outside the invoker and object of interest can detect its occurrence {{DESIGN-FRAMEWORK}}.
 This entity is the (((!observer)))observe&zwnj;r.

+{: #observer-in-HTTP}
 It follows from the HTTP uniform interface that the observer is always a server.
 The events that are observed, the mechanism of observation, and information recorded from the event are implementation details for the server.

 {: #observation-roles}
 That an origin server has to assume the role of an observer in order to generate event-notifications is obvious.
 An intermediary while not observing the data scoped to a resource directly, still has the possibility to serve as an observer.
 An intermediary can observe events transmitted by an origin server or another intermediary, whether using {{&protocol}} or another mechanism, to generate event-notifications for outbound consumers.